Unknown Mid-Cap Canadian EIM Developer Has A 56% Upside

 ROE (Annual-Last Reported)= 14.94%

 A very strong ROE is a really strong indicator that Open Text is a strong investment because this tells us that Open Text is effectively using its equity to return robust profits and is profitable.
-This provides a strong upside for an investor because the value of the company can go up as a result of strong profit based on its historical annual ROE in the past ten years, Open Text has seen a strong growth in its return on equity.
-This, in turn, shows that Open Text is becoming more profitable on its investments.
+This provides a strong upside for an investor because the value of the company can go up as a result of strong profit based on its historical annual ROE.
+In the past ten years, Open Text has seen a strong growth in its return on equity.
+This, in turn, shows that Open Text is becoming more profitable in its investments.

 OTEX Return on Equity (Annual) data by YCharts